kasworld-aero/pdf/docs/pdf-viewer.md

 }
 ```

 These bindings serve as a simple API to hook into the magic of `viewer.js`, written by Mozilla, modified slightly to work within the Angular container and the redesign.
 More on 'viewer.js' later, but it is important to note that when a binding value does change, the `$onChanges` hook within the component is called.
 This then triggers a method on the controller (`$ctrl`) to fire which simply utilizes functions on the `PDFViewerApplication` object.
-This ojbect is created by `viewer.js` and contains all the primary logic for the viewer.
-It is attached to the `window` object and accessible globally; however, it is recommended to use the comonent's API.
+This object is created by `viewer.js` and contains all the primary logic for the viewer.
+It is attached to the `window` object and accessible globally; however, it is recommended to use the component's API.

 ## The `pdfViewerService` at your service 🍸
+The job of the `pdfViewerService` is to load the PDF viewer assets from the `pdfjs` folder.
+This includes:
+- locale/locale.properties
+- compatibility.js
+- l10n.js
+- pdf-viewer.less
+- pdf.js
+- viewer.js

+### Nework Requests within the Assets
+`pdf.js`				will request		`pdf.worker.js`
+`locale.properties`		will request		`locale/[subfolders]`
+`viewer.js`				will request		`[YOUR-PDF]`

+## The `pdfViewer.tpl.html`

-## The `viewer.js`
+## The `viewer.js` 👀
 This is the brain of the viewer.
 It is what creates the primary `PDFViewerApplication`, the event listeners on the DOM elements, and communicates with the pdf.js library to decode and manipulate the PDF file.
 It contains some extra tooling that our viewer does not utilize (such as *GrabToPan* and )